 - Critical and Aesthetic Research in Environmental Art.
 Stephens, 2015.
 Ph.D., UC Davis

 - The social and environmental turn in late 20th century art: a case study of Helen and Newton Harrison after modernism.
 Cassidy, 2017, Ph.D., Stanford

 Working since 2015 with the Nevada Museum of Art – Center for Art + Environment to identify important artists focused on environmental problem solving, Sagehen’s artist-in-residency program now has numerous significant artists exploring potential projects or already executing them in association with the field station.

-Sagehen is a founding member of Saving The West, an artist-led initiative aiming to solve the crisis of catastrophic fire in California and the Intermountain West using a Whole Systems approach that combines environmentally informed forest thinning with creating a sustainable locally organized (distributed) wood products industry and market.
+Sagehen is a founding member of Living Forests (formerly, Saving The West), an artist-led initiative aiming to solve the crisis of catastrophic fire in California and the Intermountain West using a Whole Systems approach that combines environmentally informed forest thinning with creating a sustainable locally organized (distributed) wood products industry and market.

 To help address this “crisis of despair” around the wildfire issue, STW was awarded a 2017 Forest Service grant to create a bi-state Wood Utilization Team for the Sierra Nevada in central California and Nevada.
 More info.

 View our calendar to read abstracts of more past, present and planned outreach projects at Sagehen, like those above on this page, and these: